 The short answer is no, your baby absolutely doesn’t need climbing shoes.
 In fact, babies don’t need shoes to stand or learn to walk at all.
 Shoes might even prevent young feet from growing naturally.
 Look, I am not a pediatrician or orthopedic specialist, but according to Kids Health and Baby Centre, going barefoot helps children develop agility, coordination, strength, and balance.

-Really, kids don’t need shoes before they have mastered walking and are starting to venture outdoors.
-After all, shoes are only meant to protect their feet, they aren’t a walking aid.
+Really, kids don’t need shoes, at least until they have mastered walking and begun to venture outdoors.
+Shoes are only meant to protect their feet, they aren’t a walking aid.
 Prematurely putting shoes on your little one might even prevent their feet from growing properly.

-Besides, if you know the number of problems climbers have with their feet, then you would probably agree it probably isn’t a great idea to cram your baby’s feet into a pair of climbing shoes.
+Besides, if you know the number of problems climbers have with their feet, then you would probably agree it isn’t a great idea to cram your baby’s feet into a pair of climbing shoes.

 Still, want baby climbing shoes?
 These hand-crocheted shoes are by far the most adorable shoes we have ever seen!

 These baby climbing shoes come in a range of colors and are made in a variety of sizes between 0-12 months.
-You can see them on Etsy here.
+You can find them on Etsy here.

 The Smallest Climbing Shoes For Toddlers